-Cash flow from operating activities in the quarter decreased \$4.3 million to \$18.8 million compared to cash flow from operating activities of \$23.1 million last year as the increase in net earnings was more than offset by the change in non-cash working capital.
-The change in non-cash working capital is primarily related to higher inventories mainly due to new stores and additional inventory in stores serviced by sealift in Canadian Operations and an increase in accounts receivable related to the timing of collections.
-The change in income taxes paid is due to the timing of installments and the impact of lower U.S. income tax rates.
+For the year, cash flow from operating activities decreased \$14.3 million to \$127.1 million as the increase in net earnings was more than offset by the change in non-cash working capital related to inventory and accounts receivable.
+The decrease in income taxes paid is primarily due to the impact of lower income tax rates resulting from U.S. tax reform and the timing of installments.